SmartKey (SKEY) Market Capitalization Achieves $44.00 Million

-SmartKey (CURRENCY:SKEY) traded down 2% against the U.S. dollar during the twenty-four hour period ending at 19:00 PM E.T. on December 23rd.
-SmartKey has a market capitalization of $44.00 million and approximately $1.40 million worth of SmartKey was traded on exchanges in the last day.
-One SmartKey coin can currently be bought for $0.24 or 0.00000470 BTC on popular exchanges.
-In the last week, SmartKey has traded 24.7% higher against the U.S. dollar.
+SmartKey (CURRENCY:SKEY) traded down 2% against the U.S. dollar during the 24-hour period ending at 22:00 PM E.T. on December 28th.
+During the last seven days, SmartKey has traded 24.7% higher against the U.S. dollar.
+SmartKey has a total market capitalization of $44.00 million and approximately $1.40 million worth of SmartKey was traded on exchanges in the last day.
+One SmartKey coin can currently be bought for approximately $0.24 or 0.00000470 BTC on exchanges.

 - Parkgene (GENE) traded up 2,618,096.3% against the dollar and now trades at $25.59 or 0.00045023 BTC.